[Online] Creating an Inclusive Community: Understanding Fat Phobia, Dieting & Eating Disorders

 We are committed to making our events accessible to all needs and abilities.
 When registering, let us know your access needs.
 Please contact us at 503-768-6040 or firstname.lastname@example.org with questions.

 Please note: Student registrations are for current students only and do not include continuing education credit (CEU/PDUs)

 About the Presenter

-Kyira Wackett, MS, LPC is an artist, public speaker and community advocate.
+Kyira Wackett, MS, LPC is a Licensed Professional Counselor, public speaker and community advocate.
 She holds a Masters Degree in Counseling Psychology from the University of Wisconsin Madison and is a licensed therapist specializing in eating disorders, anxiety disorders and trauma.
 Kyira has been speaking on topics related to mental health, authenticity and personal & professional development for over 10 years.
 In 2016, she founded her company, Kinda Kreative, wherein, she has focused her efforts more specifically on creating social change, empowering self exploration and cultivating opportunities for growth - both personally and professionally.
 Her passion is community engagement and education and given her speciality training in eating disorders, she has a major drive to bring more education on this topic to the community.
 She sees her role as a curator of discussion and curiosity rather than an expert, noting that it is in the discussion and dissection of our thoughts, cultural norms and societal advancements/beliefs that we are able to best address that which plagues us today.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.